MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/mrsdeploy-connection.md

   )
 ```

+>[!NOTE]
+>Unless you specify otherwise using the arguments below, this function will not only log you in, but also create a remote R session on the R Server instance and put you on the remote command line.
+If you don't want to be in a remote session, either set session = FALSE or [switch back to the local session](#switch) after login and logout.

 If you do not know your `tenantid`, `clientid`, or other details, please contact your administrator.
 Or, if you have access to the Azure portal for the relevant Azure subscription, you can find [these authentication details as described here](../operationalize/security-authentication.md#azure-active-directory).
 For example:

 |`remoteLoginAAD` Argument|Description|